dtaht/libv6/clients/PDRR/README.md

 what else can you get?

-It's not particularly well understood, I think, that once you have 1024 queues you can solve for core, cache-missy things (mac table lookup, route table lookup), in parallel, and more lazily, and just vote as to who to deliver next.
+It's not particularly well understood, I think, that once you have 1024 queues , you can solve for core, cache-missy things (mac table lookup, route table lookup, nat translation, firewall rules), in parallel, and more lazily, and just vote as to who to deliver next.

 (DRR is not inherently serial - just the hashing step is)